ArtTheMaster/BINGO-Game-Project-in-Python/README.md

 ## 🏆 Applied OOP Concepts (Rubric Requirements)

-*Use this section as your script during the presentation to prove you met the requirements.*

 ### 1. Class and Object (15 pts)
 * **Requirement:** Correct and meaningful class design.
 * **Where to show it:**